akash-network/awesome-akash/bitcoin-knots-mempool-ui/README.md

 #### ⚙️ Don't Want to Use `mempool/electrs`?

-If you prefer to **avoid running `mempool/electrs`** (Blockstream's Esplora fork), you can simplify your deployment with the following changes:
+If you prefer to **avoid running `mempool/electrs`** (Blockstream's electrs fork), you can simplify your deployment with the following changes:

 1. Set `MEMPOOL_BACKEND=none` in the `api` service.
 2. Remove or comment out the entire `mempoolelectrs` service section.